Updated: Aug 18

 When I was a child, particularly after my family had moved a few times, and life had shown me that it was anything but constant, I became terrified of going to bed at night.
 Even then I can remember struggling to identify exactly what I was afraid of.
 I settled, finally on the answer that so many kids choose.

 “What are you so afraid of?”
 My parents asked each time I cried about going to sleep.
 “The Dark.”
 I responded.
-“We’ll be you a night light, will that help?”
+“We’ll get you a night light, will that help?”
 “A little I guess.”
 And it did help, a little.
 I still got out of bed many times over to sit at the top of the stairs near the comforting sounds of the television, or to hear their voices in the living room.
 I knew not to go down, I would only get in trouble.

 At some point I realized that there was no comfort to get.
 My parents were frustrated by what they perceived as my attempts to avoid bedtime and I lacked the language to explain that there was something else “out there,” or more accurately “in here” that was unsettling.
 I didn’t really think that anyone could explain it to me anyways.

 When I settled into my bed at night and all the distractions of the day were gone, TVs off, video games silenced, toys put away, homework complete, and I was still and alone in my bed, I realized I wasn’t alone at all.
 There was something else going on, an energy inside my skin, a disturbance that wouldn’t let me sleep.

 My child’s mind conjured up images of monsters in the closet, vampires under the bed, tornadoes outside the windows coming to sweep our house away, but what was scarier than all that was this darkness inside of me.
 It was weird and unwieldy and it seemed separate from my thoughts.
 I couldn’t describe it to anyone, and I realized if I tried they would probably think I was crazy.